apostolikas/UvA-Machine-Learning-1/README.md

 Lab Assignment 1 - Polynomial Regression and Bayesian Linear Regression

 Lab Assignment 2 - Gaussian Processes and Suport Vector Machines

+## Copyright

+This project is distributed under the MIT license and it was developed as part of the course Machine Learning 1 at the University of Amsterdam.
+If you are a student at UvA, please first make sure to consult [this page](https://student.uva.nl/en/topics/plagiarism-and-fraud).